aimlapi/ambassador-program/README.md

 ## Audio Content Creators

-1. **Podcasters**: Host or contribute to AI/ML focused podcasts on platforms like Spotify, Apple Podcasts, etc.
+1. **Podcasters**: Host or contribute to AI/ML-focused podcasts on platforms like Spotify, Apple Podcasts, etc.

 ### Content Creator Responsibilities

 * Regularly produce high-quality content related to AI/ML topics.
 * Incorporate our AI/ML API into your content, showcasing its features and applications.
-* Include a brief (30-60 second) promotional segment about our AI/ML API in your content.
+* Include a brief (30-60 seconds) promotional segment about our AI/ML API in your content.
 * Create at least one piece of dedicated content per quarter that focuses specifically on our AI/ML API (e.g., product review, tutorial, use case demonstration).
 * Share your content across at least two social media platforms to maximize reach.
 * Provide your audience with an exclusive promo code for our AI/ML API, valid for one week after content publication.